 Floor mats, cushions, and soft larger items are perfect for outlining the area and fun for both children’s play.
 Place the older child’s toys in accessible storage boxes, but higher than the floor, so your youngest can’t easily reach them.

-For example, whether it’s a bookshelf, storage cube or wall unit, place toddler friendly toys on the lower shelves.
-Your older child can stand and reach for the basket of Lego on the top shelf.
+For example, whether it’s a bookshelf, storage cube or wall unit, place toddler-friendly toys on the lower shelves.
+Your older child can stand and reach for the basket of Legos on the top shelve.

 Finding the space in one room for twice as much furniture and storage is one of the most daunting tasks when designing a shared room.
 This is where resourcefulness is key.
 Less is definitely more in a shared bedroom, as is multifunctional and shared design.